JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Introduce images

-To better present different countries, add flag images to country names in the dropdown.
+To better present different countries, add flag images next to country names in the dropdown.

 To do that, place images in the correct directory, then add code to load and display them: